taiga-tsubota/site/content/authors/admin/_index.md

 - Visitors
 ---

-Taiga Tsubota is a master Economics student at the University of Tokyo.
+I am a master Economics student at the University of Tokyo.
 My research interests include Labor Economics, Econometrics, and Political Economy.